 After your translation is ready, Weglot automatically displays it under a unique subdomain/subdirectory of your current site’s URL.
 For example, Weglot’s main site is weglot.com.
 But our French site is weglot.com/fr/, and the Italian one is weglot.com/it/.
 That subdomain was set up for us automatically without any effort.

-You can access all of your translated languages in your Weglot dashboard—whether they’re machine-powered translations or translations done by human translators.
+To make things easier, you can access all of your translated languages in your Weglot Dashboard—whether they’re machine-powered translations or translations done by human translators.

 You can find a specific translation by:

 Selecting a URL.

 Searching for a specific phrase or word you want to find.

 Navigating through a live preview of your site with our visual editor.

 You can click the translation you want to edit, make the changes, and then save them.
 All changes are updated automatically on your CMS.